 Dizziness is a common symptom described as feeling faint, unsteady, or lightheaded.
 Vertigo is a type of dizziness that is specifically the feeling of spinning of oneself or surroundings, leading to swaying to one side or losing balance.
 Giddiness is a non-technical term sometimes loosely used to describe dizziness or vertigo, and also a state of uncontrolled excitement and fun.
+Ataxia refers to a loss of coordination and balance, that causes difficulty in speech and swallowing, unsteady walking, hand clumsiness, and affected eye movements.

 Dizziness occurs due to momentary or brief changes in blood supply to part of the brain.
 Vertigo occurs due to causes related to the inner ear and the pathways to the brain that are involved in maintaining balance.